 What Is a Harami Candlestick Pattern?

-The Harami Pattern is considered either bullish or bearish based on the criteria below:
+The Harami Candlestick Pattern is considered a trend reversal pattern that can either be bullish or bearish, depending on the direction of the price action.

 The chart below of the Nasdaq 100 E-mini Futures contract shows an example of both a bullish and bearish Harami candlestick pattern: